toanvo/ShiftManagement/README.md

 # Shift Management

-This project provide the time managament tool used to manage the employees and their shifts.
+This project provide the time management tool used to manage the employees and their shifts.

   * Following the features in the ShiftManagement are:
     * Managing Employee (Create, View, Edit, Active-Deactive)